Characters: The Order of the Stick: Others

 Unknown (probably Chaotic Neutral

-Pilot and first mate of Julio Scoundrél's Cool Airship Mechane
+Pilot and acting captain of Julio Scoundrél's Cool Airship Mechane

 Unknown (possibly Rogue) Alignment: